gtxll8/Project5-Linux-Server-Configuration/README.md

                 </Directorymatch>
 </VirtualHost>
 ```
-Note that .git is blocked to serve adding this:
+Note that .git is prevented to be accidently served by adding this:

 ```
                 <Directorymatch "^/.*/\.git/">